frortega/EPIC_LS/README.md

 #### PLEASE CITE:
-- The article describing the details of the methodology:
+- The article describing the details of the methodology and notation of the codes:
 Ortega-Culaciati, F., Simons, M., Ruiz, J., Rivera, L., & Diaz-Salazar, N. (2021).
 An EPIC Tikhonov regularization: Application to quasi-static fault slip inversion.
 Journal of Geophysical Research: Solid Earth, 126, e2020JB021141. https://doi.org/10.1029/2020JB021141 (Also see CITATION.bib).